-The Clean Label Project awarded Infinant Health’s Evivo two best-in-class certifications for product safety, the first product that promotes health for infants both in hospitals and at home to receive these designations.
+The Clean Label Project awarded Infinant Health’s Evivo two best-in-class certifications for product safety, the first product that promotes health for infants to receive these designations.

 The Clean Label Project is a national non-profit committed to transparent food and consumer product labeling.
 Their awards are given to products that emphasize purity.
 Product awards are designated based on safety and require rigorous product sampling and testing.
 The Clean Label Project’s First 1,000 Day Promise standard uses elements of European food regulations to set thresholds products for pregnant women, infants, lactating mothers, and children.

 Infinant Health’s mission is to change the trajectory of human health, one baby at a time, through a deep understanding of infant nutrition and the gut microbiome.
 The company offers Evivo, an infant probiotic containing B. infantis EVC001, a proprietary strain that helps infants develop a healthy microbiome.
-B. infantis EVC001 has unique features that work with human milk to reduce potential harmful bacteria and support healthy immune system function.
-Evivo has been used by providers and parents for five years with over 4 million feedings to date in over 60,000 babies.
+B. infantis EVC001 has unique features that work with human milk to increase good gut bacteria and support healthy immune system function.
+Evivo has been used five years with over 4 million feedings to date in over 60,000 babies.

 “Infinant Health is committed to creating high-quality nutritional products,” said Anthony Franco, Chief Operating Officer for Infinant Health.
 “We maintain best-in-class standards for product testing, manufacturing, packaging and distribution.
 These certifications are a testament to our commitment to quality and leadership in infant health.
 At Infinant Health, we focus on a continuous improvement process to perfect our product – that starts by creating and following the highest standards in quality.
 The Clean Label certifications reflect this commitment.”